PyRope-E-Assessment/pyrope/docs/preamble.rst

 * scoring used or
 * unusual input syntax

-It depends on the :ref:`configuration`, whether the preamble is prepended to an exercise or not.
+It depends on the :ref:`configuration <configuration>`, whether the preamble is prepended to an exercise or not.
 Therefore, any information absolutely necessary to solve the exercise should go into the :ref:`problem template <template>`.
 On the other hand, since the preamble can easily be suppressed or changed, you should avoid putting any other context information into the problem template.

 .. code:: python